 The Centrepoint commune, founded north of Auckland in 1979 by psychotherapist Bert Potter, encouraged personal growth and confrontational therapy.
 In 1992 Potter and six other residents were convicted on sexual misconduct charges.

 While most communes were in rural areas, some were in cities.
 Chippenham, in Christchurch, was started in 1971.
-It survived as part of the Heartwood community in 2010.
+It survived as part of the Heartwood community in the 21st century.